Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 As explained above, the policy information will first be saved to reg_path

-under the category node that the feature settings belong to.
+, under the category node to which the feature settings belong.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\Providers\{Provider GUID}\default\Device

-Once the CSP succeeds in implementing the policy settings, the same gets mirrored to the reg_path
+Once the CSP succeeds in implementing the policy settings, the same gets mirrored in the reg_path

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\current\device

-I noticed that registry shows the Provider source for the settings on a Windows 10 2004 system however I have not seen it with versions 1909 and earlier.
+I noticed that the Registry shows the Provider source for the settings on a Windows 10 2004 system; however, I have not seen it with versions 1909 and earlier.

 If the CSP encountered an error in implementing the policy settings, you would have an error event for the policy.

-Similarly, you can track any policy that you are pushing from Intune as shown above.
+Similarly, you can track any policy you are pushing from Intune, as shown above.

 Example 2

 I have configured and deployed a normal device restrictions profile to manage Windows Spotlight settings.
-The policy is received by the device and can be confirmed from the registry which shows the settings being applied.
+The device has received the policy and can be verified in the Registry, which displays the applied settings.

 So what went wrong here?

-Checking in the Windows Events, we see the below error events for the corresponding policy.
+When checking the Windows Events, we see the error events below for the corresponding policy.

 Event 404 DeviceManagement-Enterprise-Diagnostics-Provider events MDM ConfigurationManager: Command failure status.
 Configuration Source ID: (C29B03B7-BA09-488C-AC62-9528A4E7E221), Enrollment Name: (MDMDeviceWithAAD), Provider Name: (Policy), Command Type: (Add: from Replace or Add), CSP URI: (./User/Vendor/MSFT/Policy/Config/Experience/AllowWindowsSpotlight), Result: (Unknown Win32 Error code: 0x82b00006).
 Event 809 DeviceManagement-Enterprise-Diagnostics-Provider events MDM PolicyManager: Set policy int, Policy: (AllowWindowsSpotlight), Area: (Experience), EnrollmentID requesting set: (C29B03B7-BA09-488C-AC62-9528A4E7E221), Current User: (S-1-12-1-3546063745-1309206162-2641703837-3589660599), Int: (0x0), Enrollment Type: (0x6), Scope: (0x1), Result:(0x82B00006) Unknown Win32 Error code: 0x82b00006.
 Event 827 DeviceManagement-Enterprise-Diagnostics-Provider events MDM PolicyManager: Policy is rejected by licensing, Policy: (AllowWindowsSpotlight), Area: (Experience), Result:(0x82B00006) Unknown Win32 Error code: 0x82b00006.

-The first two error events did not help in getting to know the reason for failure, but the 3rd event (827) did tell us why the policy failed.
-The policy is rejected by licensing.
+The first two error events did not help us understand the reason for failure, but the third event (827) did tell us why the policy failed: licensing rejected it.

-Here licensing is referring to the Windows 10 SKU.
-The test device was running Windows 10 Pro, whereas enterprise management of Windows Spotlight settings is supported for Windows 10 Enterprise and Education SKU only.
+Here, licensing is referring to the Windows 10 SKU.
+The test device ran Windows 10 Pro, whereas enterprise management of Windows Spotlight settings is supported only for Windows 10 Enterprise and Education SKUs.

-A good reason why we should first check the applicability of a particular feature or settings to the platform we are trying to implement the same.
+A good reason we should first check the applicability of a particular feature or settings to the platform we are trying to implement is the same.

 This is just an example of how you can track data for troubleshooting Intune MDM issues with Windows 10.